 Email seems counterintuitive to podcasting.
-Why would people subscribe to an email about your podcasts instead of just subscribing to the RSS feed?
-Because they either don't understand subscribing to audio yet or they don't want a bunch of audio filling up their hard drive.
+Why would people subscribe to an email about your podcasts instead of just subscribing via iTunes?
+Not everyone uses iTunes or Stitcher.
+It's also possible your best listeners are people who don't want audio files filling up their smartphone.
 The podcasting and video blogging credo is giving people what they want, when they want and how they want it.
 Make reminders available in every format possible.
 If people don't want to subscribe to your RSS feed yet, so what.
 Offer an email subscription so they know when you post something new.
-Free services like Feedblitz handle the publishing hassle so you can concentrate on your podcast.
+You can get started with services like Aweber or Mailchimp to handle your email publishing, which allows you to concentrate on your podcast.

 Subscribe to Your Podcast

 I'm not kidding.
-Subscribe to your podcast in Odeo, Yahoo, AOL, MSN, Google Reader, Bloglines and any other online service you can think of.
+Subscribe to your podcast in Stitcher, iTunes and any other online service you can think of.
 Some of them won't support the audio enclosures, but that's not the point.
 If the service has one customer subscribed to a feed, the service knows that feed exists, which means your feed is indexed by that service.
 You don't have control over which service or applications your listeners choose, but you can make it easier to find your podcast within those services by subscribing to it.

 Comment on Other Podcasts and Blogs

 If someone else covers a topic related to your podcast, comment on what they are saying either in their comments or in your podcast.
-Mention in the text synopsis of your podcast that you talked about what The Cooking Blog had to say about making clam chowder on your clam chowder episode and link back to their post about clam chowder.
-Participating in forums related to your topic is also closely related to commenting.
+Mention in the text synopsis of your podcast that you talked about what The Cooking Blog had to say about making clam chowder on your clam chowder episode and link back to their post about their favorite recipes.
+Participating in Facebook or LinkedIn groups related to your topic is also closely related to commenting.

 Guest Blog on Related Sites